Jason-Yuan/ZillowWebApp/README.md

-This is a small web app using Zillow **GerSearchResults** API to get property information of any address the user put in.
+This is a small web app using Zillow **GetSearchResults** API to get property information of any address the user put in.

 Live site: http://boyuan-zillow.herokuapp.com/